angkushsahu/tasks-cli/README.md

 # Tasks CLI tools

 This is a task application but in the terminal.
 So don't say it is a very common project.
-If you do, I Chuck Norris will haunt you in your dreams.
+If you do, Chuck Norris will haunt you in your dreams.

 ## About The Developer